ECB's Schnabel says markets may be underestimating inflation: Bloomberg

 "Markets are priced for perfection," she told Bloomberg.

-"They assume inflation is going to come down very quickly toward 2% and it is going to stay there, while the economy will do just fine.
-That would be a very good outcome, but there is a risk that inflation proves to be more persistent than is currently priced by financial markets."
+"But there is a risk that inflation proves to be more persistent than is currently priced by financial markets," she said.

+Money markets now showed investors were expecting the rate on ECB deposits to peak at around 3.85% by the end of the summer, compared to roughly 3.70% on Thursday -- before being cut again.

+Schnabel, who is seen as the most influential among the ECB's 'hawks' who favour higher rates, also said the central bank may need to "act more forcefully" if it found that the economy's reaction to its tightening was weaker than in the past.

 ((@FranCanJourno francesco.canepa@thomsonreuters.com; 004906975651247; Reuters Messaging: francesco.canepa.thomsonreuters.com@reuters.net))